clevertree/paradigm-threat-site/app/controlled_opposition/z.md

 #### Bernie Sanders

-His campaign was sabotaged by the DNC and manipulated by the super delegates and Bernie didn't speak up about it and demand change.
-He played his role becasue his job was simply to ensure that Hillary won the nomination.
+His campaign was sabotaged by the DNC and manipulated by the superdelegates and Bernie didn't speak up about it and demand change.
+He played his role because his job was simply to ensure that Hillary won the nomination.
 He was also used to open up the debate about socialism which is where the US and world is headed (see point 1 about Communism).

 #### Alex Jones